This rich and creamy frosting is insanely easy to make for any and all of your cake, cookie, and cupcake frosting needs!

 - Add your powdered sugar to the butter and mix on low to incorporate.
 Once you no longer see dry sugar, cream the butter and sugar together on high speed for 2 minutes to dissolve the sugar well.

-- Add your salt, 2 tablespoons heavy cream, and vanilla.
+- Add your salt, 2 tablespoons milk or heavy cream, and vanilla.
 Whip the mixture for another 1 to 2 minutes on high speed, or until it's light and fluffy, and almost doubles in volume.
 Take care not to over mix if using heavy cream as it can turn grainy.
 Mix in more milk/cream as needed to get your desired consistency.Pipe, spread, or spoon frosting on any dessert you like!